robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

        first round 1     first round 2
        second round 1    second round 2
        third round 1     third round 2

+Templated tests are special so that all iterations are executed even if one or more of them is failed or skipped.
+The aggregated result of a templated test with multiple iterations is:

+- FAIL if any of the iterations failed.
+- PASS if there were no failures and at least one iteration passed.
+- SKIP if all iterations were skipped.

+.. note:: It is possible to use the `continue on failure`_ mode also with normal
+          tests, but with the templated tests the mode is on automatically.
+If needed, the mode can also be disabled__ with templates by using the `robot:stop-on-failure` tag.

+.. note:: Running all iterations if one or more is skipped is new in Robot
+          Framework 7.2.
+With earlier versions the execution stopped for the first skipped iteration and the test got the SKIP status regardless of the status of the earlier iterations.

+__ `Disabling continue-on-failure using tags`_

 Templates with embedded arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~